haskell-text/text-ascii/README.md

 ### Compatibility with the [`text`](http://hackage.haskell.org/package/text) API

-We have (without conflicting with totality) a goal to match the API of the `text` package exactly.
-If you know how to use `text`, you know how to use this package too.
+We want match the API of the `text` package exactly.
+If you know how to use `text`, you'll know how to use this package too.
+Exceptions are made for places where `text` is either partial or boolean-blind.

 ### Discoverability, documentation and user-friendliness

-In addition to documenting everything with Haddocks, we have over 200 doctests, which provide _executable_ examples of how the API can be used, and how it will behave.
+In addition to documenting everything with Haddocks, we have over 250 doctests, which provide _executable_ examples of how the API can be used, and how it will behave.
 We aim to clarify _every_ corner case left by the documentation of `text`, and care strongly about making the API easy to follow, learn and